 Performance bias refers to systematic differences between comparison groups in the care that is provided, or in exposure to factors other than the interventions of interest.
-This includes, e.g., deviating from the study protocol or assigned treatment regimens so that patients in control groups receive the intervention of interest, providing additional or co-interventions unevenly to the intervention and control groups, and inadequately blinding providers and patients to assigned interventions or exposures are delivered.
+This includes, e.g., deviating from the study protocol or assigned treatment regimens so that patients in control groups receive the intervention of interest, providing additional or co-interventions unevenly to the intervention and control groups, and inadequately blinding providers and patients to assignment to intervention and control groups, thereby potentially affecting whether or how assigned interventions or exposures are delivered.
 Techniques for diminishing performance bias include blinding of patients and providers (in RCTs and other controlled trials in particular), adhering to the study protocol, and sustaining patients' group assignments.